 Old pesticides

-Within the heritage sector, we have been and continue to be confronted with insects.
-Today, within the War Heritage Institute, we use Integrated Pest Management to monitor and control the amount of insects that might damage our collection.
+The heritage sector is continuously confronted with insects.
+The War Heritage Institute currently applies Integrated Pest Management to monitor and control the insects that might damage our collection.

-In the past however moth balls containing naphthalene (C10H8) have been used within some of our display cases.
-For this reason, the smell of naphthalene is still present in some of our display cases and on some of the objects.
+However, mothballs containing naphthalene (C10H8) were used in some of our display cases in the past.
+The smell of naphthalene is still present in some of our display cases and on some of the objects.

 1. Naphthalene

-Several types of polycyclic aromatic hydrocarbons can cause DNA damage making them highly carcinogenic.
-PAHs are mainly found in crude oil, coal, and tar and are formed when fossil fuels or biomass are burned.
+Several types of polycyclic aromatic hydrocarbons can cause DNA damage, which makes them highly carcinogenic.
+PAHs are mainly found in crude oil, coal and tar, and are formed when fossil fuels or biomass are burned.
 Naphthalene is the most common component of coal tar.
-It is also created in modern processes for high-temperature cracking of petroleum.
+It is also released by modern processes for high-temperature petroleum cracking.

-It was often used in the past as a moth repellent.
-For this reason, naphthalene was used in mothballs and today mothballs are still produced with naphthalene.
+Naphthalene was often used in the past as a moth repellent.
+Naphthalene thus appeared in mothballs and mothballs with naphthalene are still produced today.
 This is not without risks.
 Accidental exposure and misuse of naphthalene mothballs have already been linked to incidents of serious morbidity in children and adults.
-Naphthalene is very volatile and has a distinct odor.
+Naphthalene is very volatile and has a distinctive smell.

-Exposure to naphthalene through inhalation, ingestion, or skin contact poses health risks.
-It can cause nausea, vomiting, abdominal pain, diarrhea, fever, and can even lead to convulsions, coma, and death.
+Exposure to naphthalene through inhalation, ingestion or skin contact poses health risks such as nausea, vomiting, abdominal pain, diarrhoea, fever, convulsions, coma, and can even cause death.
 The International Agency for Research on Cancer (IARC) has also identified naphthalene as a possible human carcinogen.

 gevaarlijk erfgoed